 In the complex operation of producing, transporting, warehousing and distributing goods without losing track of them, IoT components like RFID, GPS, temperature sensors, etc. could bring the industry its own “industrial revolution”.

-It can do so by enabling businesses to monitor the status of goods in real-time across the supply chain, increasing the speed at which information is gathered and analyzed.
+It can do so by enabling businesses to monitor the status of goods in real time across the supply chain, increasing the speed at which information is gathered and analyzed.

 IoT’s Impact on Transportation

 Fleet optimization, safety, and cargo security are at the heart of a profitable and sustainable trucking operation.
-Trucks equipped with telematics and sensors can measure load capacity and help identify historical spare capacity on certain routes along with providing recommendations to decrease deadhead miles.
+Trucks equipped with telematics and sensors can measure load capacity and help identify historical spare capacity on certain routes, along with providing recommendations to decrease deadhead miles.

 IoT’s Impact on Warehousing

-The power of the IoT relies on the ability to interconnect “things” and collect accurate data in real time.
+The power of the IoT relies on the ability to interconnect “things” and collect accurate data in real-time.
 Connecting each object (and/or device) to a central system allows businesses to gain a new level of visibility and understand their operations like never before.

 IoT's Impact on The Supply Chain As A Whole

-Watch this video: https://youtu.be/pIB0DIXoWNM
+Watch this video: https://youtu.be/pIB0DIXoWNM.

 What is the Status of the Internet of Things?

-Unlike other logistics technology trends (drones, driverless vehicles, autonomous vessels, etc.) the ecosystem required for IoT to take off is ready.
-Important factors such as improved battery life, consumerization of sensor technologies, the move towards 5G wireless communications, big data analytics, and the decline of technology costs, have created the ideal conditions for this technology to thrive.
+Unlike other logistics technology trends (drones, driverless vehicles, autonomous vessels, etc.), the ecosystem required for IoT to take off is ready.
+Important factors such as improved battery life, consumerization of sensor technologies, the move towards 5G wireless communications, big data analytics, and the decline of technology costs have created the ideal conditions for this technology to thrive.

-This same research shows that some of the most important challenges that these organizations plan to address with IoT include: fleet management, security and surveillance, proactive alerts, and supply chain visibility.
+This same research shows that some of the most important challenges these organizations plan to address with IoT include: fleet management, security and surveillance, proactive alerts, and supply chain visibility.